jooha6082/ckpt-integrity/README.md

-# Crash-Consistent AI Checkpoints (macOS/APFS)
+# Crash-Consistent Checkpointing for AI Training (macOS/APFS)

-**Mini‑research project for AI Infrastructure Reliability — with emphasis on Storage & Filesystem integrity.**
-This work explores *how AI training checkpoints can remain crash‑consistent, detectable for corruption, and recoverable automatically*.
-It provides a reproducible, small‑scale experiment that mirrors large‑scale reliability problems in data‑intensive AI systems.
+Mini research project on AI infrastructure reliability with a focus on strage and filesystem integrity.
+It explores how AI training checkpoints can remain crash-consistent, detect corruptions, and recover automatically.
+The project provides a reproducible, small-scale experiment that reflects key reliability problems in data-intensive AI systems.

 ---